juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 The man remained silent and shared a meaningful gaze with the younger woman.
 Her eyes narrowed in response while her mind whirred into motion in an attempt to interpret the meaning behind the man's cryptic gaze.
 After a short minute, she exhaled loudly in annoyance and complained, "Fuck it!
 I don't care.
 I'm leaving!"

-"Young miss..." the man pleaded without a waver in his voice.
+"Young Miss..." the man pleaded without a waver in his voice.

 "Tell me, or I'm leaving."